Valdes-Tresanco-MS/AMDock-win/README.md

 **DOCUMENTATION**

-A manual and folders containing the files for each of one of the tutorials in the manual are located in **Doc** folder
+A manual and the folders containing the files for each of one of the tutorials in the manual are located in **Doc** folder

 **INSTALLATION**